Table of Contents

 At first, it seemed the performance was lower than what we experienced with Kinsta.
 Our Google PageSpeed mobile score dropped from 97% to 94%.

 But something didn’t seem right.
-The Largest Contentful Paint and Time to Interactive improved, but the Cumulative Layout Shift had risen from 0 to 0.781.
+The Largest Contentful Paint and Time to Interactive improved, but the Cumulative Layout Shift score had risen from 0 to 0.781.
 This was strange because none of the CSS or HTML had changed.

 So, after some toing and froing, I hopped back into WP Rocket’s “File Optimization” section, and I experimented by disabling “Optimize CSS delivery”.